Monday, October 7, 2024

 Based on the limitations of the UAS and the Concessions & waivers as agreed with Users, CEMILAC shall issue a Restricted Military Type Certificate/Initial Operational Clearance (RMTC)/IOC & TCDS (Type Certification Data Sheet) for the UAS stating the limitations if any, to the Main Contractor based on satisfactory compliance of TCB.

-n) Issue of Military Type Certificate /Final Operational Clearance (21.B2.21)
+q) Issue of Military Type Certificate /Final Operational Clearance (21.B2.22)

 The main Contractor shall submit a Compliance statement to the TCB, Air System Build Standard, and the Type Record.
 CEMILAC, after verifying these documents shall issue a Military Type Certificate /Final Operational Clearance for the UAS stating limitations if any, to the Main Contractor.